VeraSam-04/Vera_Sam.github-eportfolio/README.md

 ## Recording of Assignments/Projects for each course in this semester
 🖥️ **_Technology & Information System_**
 1. Industrial Talk and Industry Visit:
-   - Assingment 1: Overview of ICT Jobs In Industry Poster (in charge of poster designing)
+   - Assingment 1: Overview of ICT Jobs In Industry's Poster (in charge of poster designing)
     ![Overview of ICT jobs](https://github.com/user-attachments/assets/d6af3414-cc57-4a7e-921a-1882aac5cb59)

 2. PC Assemble (lab) - Individual Quiz